 This tart is going to give you s’more to love!

 Make the crust: Preheat the oven to 350°F. In a food processor, pulse together graham cracker crumbs, butter and 1 teaspoon of salt until incorporated and resembling wet sand.
 Transfer to an 8-inch tart pan with a removable bottom and press the crumbs firmly on the bottom and up the sides of the dish.
 Place on a sheet pan and bake until lightly golden, about 20 minutes.

 Make the chocolate ganache: In a medium saucepan, combine chopped chocolate, cream and honey with 1 teaspoon salt over medium heat.
 Whisk until a smooth ganache forms, 4-5 minutes, until smooth.
 Pour into the tart shell and let cool completely, then chill for 1 hour.

-Make the marshmallow: Sprinkle gelatin over ¼ cup water to bloom, 5 minutes.
-In the bowl of an electric mixer fitted with the whisk attachment, beat the salt until foamy.
+Make the marshmallow: Sprinkle gelatin over ¼ cup water to bloom (let sit for about 5 minutes), set aside.
+In the bowl of an electric mixer fitted with the whisk attachment, beat the egg white until foamy.
 Meanwhile, in a medium saucepan, heat the sugar with ¼ cup water over medium heat until a candy thermometer reaches 245°F, about 5 minutes.
-Stir the bloomed gelatin into the syrup until dissolved, followed by vanilla and remaining ¼ teaspoon salt.
-With the motor running, slowly stream the syrup down the side of the bowl into egg whites.
-Continue beating the egg whites on high speed until glossy and cool to the touch, 10 to 15 minutes.
+Remove sugar syrup from heat and stir the bloomed gelatin until dissolved, followed by vanilla and remaining ¼ teaspoon salt.
+With the motor running, slowly stream the hot sugar syrup down the side of the bowl into egg whites.
+Continue beating the egg white and gelatin mixture on high speed until glossy and cool to the touch, 10 to 15 minutes.
 Spread the marshmallow over chilled ganache, then refrigerate at least 4 hours.

 Using a blowtorch, torch the marshmallow to desired doneness.
 Slice and serve.